active-hash/active_hash/README.md

     <%= collection_select :person, :country_id, Country.all, :id, :name %>

-If you include the ActiveHash::Associations module, you can also create associations from your ActiveHash classes, like so:
+If you extend the ActiveHash::Associations module, you can also create associations from your ActiveHash classes, like so:

     class Country < ActiveHash::Base
-      include ActiveHash::Associations
+      extend ActiveHash::Associations
       has_many :people
     end

     class Person < ActiveHash::Base
-      include ActiveHash::Associations
+      extend ActiveHash::Associations
       belongs_to :country
       has_many :pets
     end